 Currently the Practical Nursing has been temporarily curtailed due to the lack of a qualified coordinator.
-We hope to recruit for a new class in the fall but that will be dependant on hiring a new coordinator.
+We hope to recruit for a new class in the 2023 school year but that will be dependant on hiring a new coordinator.
 You are welcome to submit your application and when we are able to proceed all potential students will be contacted to see if they still want to proceed.

 The Huntingdon County Career and Technology Center’s Practical Nursing Program welcomes men and women of all ages, races, and creeds interested in pursuing a career in health care.
 It is specially designed to allow Huntingdon County residents and surrounding areas to receive a quality education in practical nursing.
 The program is designed to prepare a student to perform nursing care safely and effectively under the registered professional nurse's guidance or the licensed practical nurse within any health care setting.
 Through participation in the Practical Nursing Program, the student will learn how to promote, maintain, and restore individuals to their optimal health level.
 The program integrates theory learned in the classroom to planned real-world experiences in clinical nursing situations.